Unlocking the Power of Trigonometry: Understanding the sin() Function

 Diving into the Math

 The sin() function is defined in the math.h header file, a cornerstone of C programming.
-Its return value oscillates between 1 and -1, making it a crucial component in calculations involving right triangles.
-But how does it work its magic?
+Its return value oscillates between 1 and -1, making it an essential element in calculations involving right triangles.

 A Glimpse into the sin() Function in Action